emman092495/vokke-test/README.md

 # Vokke Test - Readme Instructions

-This document provides instructions on how to run the "vokke-trial" application.
+This document provides instructions on how to run the "vokke-test" application.
 Follow the steps below to set up and run the application successfully.

 ## Prerequisites